shauntsr/tp/docs/DeveloperGuide.md

 2. Convert each Note to save format string
 3. Write all lines atomically to file
 4. Overwrite previous content completely

+### Tag Persistence Flow

+**Loading Tags:**
+1. Read `.zettelConfig` from root directory
+2. Extract third line (if it exists) as the line of tags
+3. Split the line using " | " as the delimiter
+4. Trim and collect non-empty tags into a `List<String>`

+**Saving Tags:**
+1. Ensure `.zettelConfig` exists
+2. Join all tags using " | "
+3. Insert or update the third line of `.zettelConfig`
+4. Overwrite the previous content completely

 ### Component Interaction Diagram
 ```